MikeLowry021/kingdom-quest-app/README.md

 **Created**: 2025-08-25
 **Last Updated**: 2025-08-25

-*"Train up a child in the way he should go; even when he is old he will not depart from it." - Proverbs 22:6*
+*"Train up a child in the way he should go; even when he is old he will not depart from it." - Proverbs 22:6*Final deployment trigger.